Communism

-While the emergence of the Soviet Union as the world's first nominally Communist state led to communism's widespread association with the Soviet economic model, several scholars posit that in practice the model functioned as a form of state capitalism.
-Public memory of 20th-century Communist states has been described as a battleground between anti-anti-communism and anti-communism.
-Many authors have written about excess deaths under Communist states and mortality rates, such as excess mortality in the Soviet Union under Joseph Stalin, which remain a controversial, polarized, and debated topic in academia, historiography, and politics when discussing communism and the legacy of Communist states.
+While the emergence of the Soviet Union as the first nominally Marxist-Leninist state led to socialism's association with the Soviet economic model, several scholars argue that in practice this model functioned as a form of state capitalism.
+Public memory of 20th-century Marxist-Leninist states has been described as a battleground between anti-communism and anti anti-communism.
+Authors have written about mass killings under communist regimes and mortality rates, which remain controversial, polarized, and debated topics in academia, historiography, and politics when discussing communism and the legacy of Marxist-Leninist states.
+From the 1990s, many Communist parties adopted democratic principles and came to share power with others in government, such as the CPN UML and the Nepal Communist Party, which support People's Multiparty Democracy in Nepal.